hermanmak/google-stt-nlp-verint-adaptor/README.md

 # Google Cloud AI Verint Adaptor
+This adaptor is not official and is provided for anyone to use.
+No SLA is provided.

 # Setup
 1) Provide a service key for this script to call Google Cloud APIs.